Frequently asked questions

 Only one application will be accepted per property deed.
-If you own multiple properties in East Garfield Park, you can submit one application per property.
+If you own multiple properties in the pilot area, you can submit one application per property.
 If you have a deed with multiple grantors listed, only one application can be submitted.

 Where can I get help in filling out my application?

 You can get free assistance in filling out your application from City of Chicago staff downtown at the Department of Planning and Development.